 But unfortunately, the number of foreigners learning Mandarin Chinese is not very high.
 This is because of the perception that it is an arduous task, which it probably is.

-This makes you a rare case, as per the Chinese people.
-So, they give you the due credit in return for your attempt to learn even a few basic phrases and simple words.
+This makes you a rare case, according to the Chinese people.
+So, they give you the credit you deserve in return for your attempt to learn even a few basic phrases and simple words.

 Suppose you say a few simple pleasantries in Chinese before entering a restaurant or a store.
 Then, they will always greet you with a surprise.
 This is a slightly perplexed expression that quickly evolves into a warm smile.